wiragotama/TIARA-annotationTool/README.md

-# Lightweight Annotation Tool for Hierarchical-structured Discourse-relation (LiA-HDR)
+# TIARA - a Lightweight Annotation Tool for Hierarchical-structured Discourse-relation
 -
-Annotation tool described in our paper at NLP2019.
+Annotation tool described in [our paper at NLP2019](http://www.anlp.jp/proceedings/annual_meeting/2019/pdf_dir/P3-9.pdf).
 Please kindly cite the following paper when you use this tool.

 ```
 @inproceedings{Putra_etal-NLP2019,